teamrudra/R24-Test-Hex-Editor/README.md

 2. The Pull Request can be made until 9:00 after which the Repo will be archived.
 3. You are free to ask your questions in github discussions [here](https://github.com/teamrudra/R24-Test-Hex-Editor/discussions)

+> [!NOTE]
+> Feel free to take advantage of Google, ChatGPT or other online resources during this test.

 # R24-Test-Hex-Editor
 This repo contains source files for hex editor.
 This generates hexdump and edited hexdump to binary file.